sovrin-foundation/token-plugin/sovtokenfees/doc/Interface/README.md

 In this case, UnauthorizedError will raised, because amount of 'trustees_fees' alias doesn't equal to 'steward_fees'.
 * **Either do not set FEEs for NODE txn, or set equal amount of Fees for all fields (except service)** Now, for request we can add only 1 fees field, but Node txn can contains several actions and validation process (also fees validation too) would be called for each action.
-For example we can change ip address, port and alias into 1 txn, but 1 fees field would be used for each action validation.
+For example we can change ip address, port and alias in 1 txn, but 1 fees field would be used for each action validation.
-If each of this action will be cost 5 tokens, then Node request with 15 token will be rejected, because we don't summarize all action's tokens during validation process.
+If each of this actions cost 5 tokens, then Node request with 15 token will be rejected, because we don't summarize all action's tokens during validation process.
 But Node request with 5 tokens will be ordered.